Pranshu258/OpenPrequal/docs/README.md

 - [License](#license)

 ## OpenPrequal: API Gateway & Load Balancer
-OpenPrequal is a reusable, production-ready API gateway and load balancer for any HTTP-based backend service.
+OpenPrequal is an API gateway and load balancer for any HTTP-based backend service.
 It is designed to simplify scaling, reliability, and observability for microservices and distributed systems.
 OpenPrequal is ideal for:

 - Load balancing traffic across multiple backend replicas
 - Automatically detecting and routing around unhealthy backends